Saving money on wedding costs

 - Wedding rings, suits and wedding dresses can cost thousands, but there are cheaper alternatives too.
 A simple gold wedding band can cost less than £100, and several high street clothing shops sell off-the-peg wedding dresses and formal clothing.
 You could also try charity shops and second hand clothing shops for more unique outfits.

 Because a wedding can be a big undertaking, you can buy an insurance policy that will protect your investment in your big day.
-Wedding insurance policies can protect you against cancellation costs, cover for the reception venue on the day, clothing, rings, supplier deposits and public liability.
+Wedding insurance policies can protect you against cancellation costs, cover for the reception venue on the day, clothing, rings, supplier deposits and owner's liability.

 When booking services and buying things for the wedding, using a credit card can also give some extra protection- eg: if the company you purchase goods from goes under.